 The function of the employment relationship is elucidated by the theory of the dual structure of the employment contract.
 As Mark Freedland explains, while the employment contract primarily involves the obligation of the parties to perform work and pay remuneration, it also encompasses a mutual promise by the parties that the employer will continue to employ the employee and that the employee will continue to work for the employer.
-Consequently, the essential element of the employment relationship is the need for stability.
-If stability is considered the fundamental aspect of the employment relationship, it can be argued that its purpose is undermined if the parties terminate it unilaterally in breach of their mutual promises regarding future employment and work.
+Consequently, the essential element of the fundamental aspect of the employment relationship, it can be argued that its purpose is undermined if the parties terminate it unilaterally in breach of their mutual promises regarding future employment and work.
 Therefore, in order for termination to be lawful and to not cause too much 'pain', there must be circumstances which make it justifiable and acceptable to the other party.